Graham-Cassidy Would “Greatly Harm the Nation’s Health”

 “Passing Graham-Cassidy is tantamount to legislative malpractice.
 The undersigned groups find this approach unacceptable and strongly urge Congress to work in a bipartisan manner to improve the nation’s public health and healthcare systems.”

 We need your help to push the Senate to stand up for healthcare—especially in these next few days, when the vote is likely to happen.
 Here’s how:

 - Call the Senate Switchboard at (202) 224-3121 and tell your senators to vote NO on ACA repeal.
 Even if you called last week, please call again.
-Scroll down or click here to see our updated talking points.
-(After you've called, send us a tweet or comment on our Facebook post and let us know how the conversation went.)
+After you’ve called, send us a tweet or comment on our Facebook post and let us know how the conversation went.

 - Click here to share our Facebook post so that we can reach every voter in every state, and don’t forget to tag your friends in priority states of Alaska, Arizona, Maine, Ohio and West Virginia—their voices are especially needed in this fight.